 Design: Bloomberg reported that the next AirPods Pro will not have any stems and could look a lot like the new Beats Studio Buds that were recently unveiled, with a design that sits flush with the ear.

-Features: According to AirPods rumors, Apple will continue to differentiate the AirPods Pro with noise cancellation.
-According to Bloomberg, the next AirPods Pro will focus more on fitness tracking and have updated motion sensors.
+Features: Apple will continue to differentiate the AirPods Pro with noise cancellation after the third-gen AirPods arrived without it.
+According to Bloomberg, the next AirPods Pro will focus more on fitness tracking and have updated motion sensors as well.

 Price: No reports of price have been made.
 The current model is $249, but they are frequently on sale.
-The new Beats Studio Buds are $150, so it’s possible Apple could do a small price reduction, though that’s not Apple’s typical move.
+The new Beats Studio Buds are $150, so it’s possible Apple could do a small price reduction.
+Apple technically reduced the price of the 3rd-gen AirPods to $179 (the 2nd-gen model with the wireless charging case was $199) but eliminated the lower-cost option with the wired case.

 2022 AirPods Max (2nd generation)

-The AirPods Max were released in late 2020, so it’s unlikely that a new model will launch this year, based on Apple’s AirPods cadence.
-However, Bloomberg reported in May that Apple is not working on any design or feature updates, though Apple could release new colors to refresh the product mid-cycle.
+The AirPods Max was released in late 2020, so it’s unlikely that a new model will launch until late 2022, based on Apple’s AirPods cadence.
+However, Bloomberg reported in May that while Apple is not working on any design or feature updates, Apple could release new colors to refresh the product mid-cycle.

-Apple launched Lossless Audio and Lossless High-Res Audio for Apple Music in June, but due to the limitations of Bluetooth and the AAC codec, none of the current crop of AirPods are able to stream the higher-quality tracks.
+Apple launched Lossless Audio and Lossless High-Res Audio for Apple Music in June, but due to the limitations of Bluetooth and the AAC codec, none of the current AirPods are able to stream the higher-quality tracks.
 However, Jon Prosser reported that Apple is working on a new audio codec that would allow lossless streaming over AirPods, which could get an introduction alongside the new models.
 It’s unclear whether such a new feature would be limited to new AirPods, but if Apple opts to use Wi-Fi and AirPlay 2 to enable Lossless audio, that would require new hardware.
+All AirPods models are able to enjoy Spatial Audio for music and video